 In 2006, 108 schools offered doctoral degrees in nursing.
 In addition to a PhD, Doctor of Nursing Practice (DNP), and Doctor of Nursing Science (DNS) are doctoral degrees granted in nursing.
 The number of doctorate degrees offered in nursing has risen as nursing itself has become more complex.

-A PhD in Nursing may prove particularly valuable for nurses who want to obtain senior management positions.
+A PhD in health with a specialization in Nursing may prove particularly valuable for nurses who want to obtain senior management positions.
 Although not required in all cases, senior management jobs are increasingly going to holders of advanced degrees in nursing.

 The ability to teach nursing at the college level is another terrific opportunity associated with going beyond the Registered Nurse (RN) license to obtain a doctoral degree in nursing such as a DNS or DNP.
 Many qualified applicants for undergraduate nursing colleges are being turned away because of a shortage of qualified nursing faculty.